srevn/qbitban/README.md

 # qbitban

 qbitban is a Python-based service that monitors torrents in a [qBittorrent](https://github.com/qbittorrent/qBittorrent) instance.
 It connects to the qBittorrent API, monitors active torrents, tracks peer upload speeds, and automatically bans peers whose speeds fall below a specified threshold.
-It also handles exceptions for torrents that don't have enough seeders or are have specific tags.
+It also handles exceptions for torrents that don't have enough seeders or have specific tags.

 ## Project Structure